 I’ve been eating a healthy diet since the mid-1990s which was essential to overcoming my health challenges at that time.
 (Further information in the Edie Weinstein interview.)
 Mostly vegetarian, whole grains, vegetables, lentils, beans, and tofu, with fish, and eggs occasionally, gluten and dairy free, and reduced nightshade vegetables.
 Nightshade vegetables, some of the most popular, tomatoes, potatoes, peppers, eggplant, etc. contain belladonna, are very toxic for some people, and so I eat these sparingly.
-There are volumes of information on healthy eating available on the Internet so no need to include here.
+There are volumes of information on healthy eating, and healing foods, available on the Internet, so no need to include here.

 As I progressed spiritually, and aged, I needed less food and this caught up with me when I traveled on a project with a generous expense account.

 I stayed at a hotel with a breakfast buffet and, although I only need a cup of oatmeal and some fruit in the morning, couldn’t resist an additional one egg omelet with vegetables, fried potatoes, and a larger than usual portion from the large selection of fruits available.
 I ate a light, regular portion, of rice, and vegetables, for lunch.
 A restaurant portion of fish, rice, or potatoes, and vegetables for dinner, and then, with the money left over, bought a pint of an organic, frozen coconut dessert, and a fresh squeezed juice for the morning.
 All reasonably healthy.
 In moderation.